-The 10 Coldest NFL Games Ever Played
+The 10 Coldest Games Ever Played in the History of the NFL

 There have been cold games throughout NFL history.
 But these ten bone-chilling NFL games take the record for being the most frigid.
 The records occurred in four cities: Minnesota, Green Bay, Cincinnati, and Kansas City.